Design map-based visualizations

 For static maps, you can adjust the clustering to be more appropriate at a desired scale and extent.

-6. In the Symbology pane, on the Clusters tab, click Cluster settings.
+5. In the Symbology pane, click the Clusters tab and the Cluster settings tab.

-7. Click the Cluster radius slider and drag it toward the High end of the scale.
+6. Drag the Cluster radius slider toward the High end of the scale.

 This is similar to the way the heat map radius works.
 You can change the cluster radius to adjust the degree of clustering to suit your map extent and scale.